Code Tips14 min read

 The bottom line:

-• Resend for React Email projects under 100K emails/month where DX is a priority.
+• Resend for React Email projects under 100K emails/month where developer experience is the top priority.

-• SendGrid when you need transactional + marketing email, enterprise compliance, or Twilio integration.
+• SendGrid when enterprise compliance, dedicated IPs, or Twilio integration drive the decision.

-• Your templates are provider-agnostic.
-Well-structured React Email components work identically across all three.
+• Build a provider abstraction layer from day one.
+Your templates are provider-agnostic - well-structured React Email components work identically across all four.

 R